Affiliaton: Department of Mathematics Kyoto University

 This is a joint work with Satoshi Naito and Daisuke Sagaki

 Peterson discovered a relation between the (co)homology of the affine Grassmannian of a simple (simply connected) algebraic group G and the quantum cohomology of the flag variety of G. Study of automorphic forms and (local) geometric Langlands correspondence indicates that the geometry of affine Grassmannians and semi-infinite flag manifolds are essentially the same.
-We formulated and proved an assertion that (roughly says) equivariant geometries of an affine Grassmannian and a semi-infinite flag manifold, and equivariant quantum geometry of a flag manifold are numerically naturally equivalent.
+We formulated and proved an assertion that (roughly says that) equivariant geometries of an affine Grassmannian and a semi-infinite flag manifold, and equivariant quantum geometry of a flag manifold are numerically equivalent.
 The main theorem yields two explicit ways to calculate the structure constants of the quantum K-group of the flag manifolds.
 One of them resolves conjectures by Lam-Li-Mihalcea-Shimozono.
-Our proof of the main result significantly differs from the (original) Peterson isomorphism by Lam-Shimozono, and do not require detailed knowledge of the structure constants (logically speaking, such "formulas" were conjectures prior to this paper).
+Our proof of the main result significantly differs from the (original) Peterson isomorphism by Lam-Shimozono, and do not require detailed a priori knowledge of the structure constants themselves (logically speaking, all of such "formulas" were conjectures prior to this paper).
+Last but not the least, the finiteness conjecture on the quantum K-groups of flag varieties is also originally established in this paper.